EricSSartorius/tune-homepage/src/projects/honeyful-cafe.en.md

 In this project, I also had a chance to help with the branding, and overlook the entire design and construction process.
 The concept of Honeyful Café is like stepping into the world of bees with sweet honey and various flavors and forms waiting to be discovered.
-Yui&#39;s original idea was to have a greenhouse in front, so I designed the front greenhouse to be a hexagonal honeycomb shape and put this shape in other parts of the store, such as the logo, the pattern on the wood floor,
+Yui's original idea was to have a greenhouse in front, so I designed the front greenhouse to be a hexagonal honeycomb shape and put this shape in other parts of the store, such as the logo, the pattern on the wood floor,